sushruth31/blackjack-rust/README.md

 Up to seven people connect with `nc`, sit at one shared table, and play real
 blackjack: shoe, soft/hard aces, naturals at 3:2, dealer stand rules, bankrolls.
-The interesting part is not the card game — it is that the rules are a pure state machine (commands in, events out) that has never heard of a socket, so every rule in the game is tested without opening a port.
+The interesting part is not the card game — it is that the rules are an I/O-free state machine (commands in, events out) that has never heard of a socket, so every rule in the game is tested without opening a port.

 ## Stack

 - **Rust 2021**, no framework.
+MSRV 1.70, built by a pinned CI job rather than asserted in `Cargo.toml` and hoped for.
 - **tokio 1.22** for the async runtime and TCP — one task per concern, and `mpsc` channels rather than `Arc<Mutex<Game>>`, so the rules need no locking.
 - **rand 0.8** for the shoe. `Table` is generic over `Rng`, which is what lets